Fabstir/fabstir-llm-sdk/docs/node-reference/Fabstir SDK → Fabstir-LLM-Node Communication Protocol Report.md

   - Full recovery is possible since users have complete history
   - WebSocket maintains efficiency by sending only new prompts during active sessions
   - HTTP provides fallback for simple stateless queries
+  - Payment settlement is automatic on disconnect (v5+), ensuring hosts are always compensated

-  The key insight is that hosts act as stateless compute providers with temporary memory cache, while users maintain full data sovereignty through decentralized storage.
+  The key insight is that hosts act as stateless compute providers with temporary memory cache and guaranteed payment settlement, while users maintain full data sovereignty through decentralized storage.
+The automatic payment mechanism (v5+) ensures hosts receive compensation even if connections drop unexpectedly, with 97.5% going to the host via HostEarnings contract, 2.5% to treasury, and unused deposits refunded to users.